kngsoomin/anti-scraping-detection-pipeline/README.md

 - systematic navigation across many paths
 - missing referer signals

-As a result, purely behavior-based detection can identify automated traffic, but cannot reliably distinguish between benign and malicious intent.
+As a result, behavior-based detection can identify automated activity, but cannot reliably distinguish between benign and malicious intent.

-This challenge is further complicated by the fact that contextual signals such as user-agent strings and hostnames can be spoofed, making it difficult to fully trust identity-based indicators.

-This creates a gap between detection and interpretation, where additional context is required to understand whether flagged traffic represents normal crawler activity or potential abuse.
+This creates a gap between detection and interpretation, where behavior alone is insufficient to understand flagged traffic.

 ## 3. What this pipeline produces